 Family-centered practice provides opportunities for family members and caregivers to

 The roles of family members and caregivers will vary based on individual needs, severity of injury, family circumstances, cultural dimensions, and attitudes, beliefs, and expectations (Roscigno & Swanson, 2011).
-See also ASHA's resource on family-centered practice.
+See also ASHA's resource on focusing care on individuals and their care partners.

 A variety of treatment approaches can be used in intervention for children with TBI.
 These approaches are listed separately below but are not mutually exclusive.
 Often, aspects of more than one approach are integrated in the delivery of speech and language services.